strangetom/ingredient-parser/docs/source/explanation/appendix/numpy-inference.rst

 #.
 Reduce the number of runtime dependencies.
 #.
 Make the model weights more accessible by using a more generic format (JSON).
 #.
-Enable implementation decoding constraints.
+Enable implementation of decoding constraints.
 #.
 Enable post-training adjustment of the weights.

 .. note::